OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 This time you will get a 204 `Response Code` indicating success, but you will not get a `Response Body`.

-Now you can go back to the `Authorize` button at the top of the Swagger UI and reauthenticate as your new user.
+Now, click the `Authorize` button at the top of the Swagger UI and reauthenticate as your new user.
+In my case this is user name "billybob" and password "BillyBob123".

 ## 7. Using query parameters

-Click on `GET /v3/Users` to expand that endpoint.
+Scroll to `Users` and click on `GET /v3/Users` to expand that endpoint.
 The HTML form will expand to show more options for calling this endpoint.

 You will notice that there are a lot of new parameters for this endpoint.
 Most